MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dotnet-controladdins.md

 ---

 # .NET Control Add-Ins
 In [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] on-premises you can use existing .NET and Javascript control add-ins from the AL Language through .NET interoperability.
-For more information about .NET and Javascript add-ins, see [Creating and Using a Windows Client Control Add-in](https://docs.microsoft.com/en-us/dynamics-nav/walkthrough--creating-and-using-a-client-control-add-in).

 It is recommended that you convert your existing .NET and Javascript add-ins to native AL control add-ins that are supported both on-premises and in the cloud.
 For more information about native AL control add-ins, see [Control Add-In Object](devenv-control-addin-object.md).

 To declare the usage of a .NET or Javascript add-in in AL, you need three critical pieces of information about the .NET type that represent the interface of the add-in.
 These are the name of the assembly containing the add-in, the name of the control add-in, and the name of the class that implements the control add-in.
 We will show how to retrieve this information for the `Microsoft.Dynamics.Nav.Client.PingPong` control add-in that ships with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].